waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Boardroom Location:** A Rocket on 10F at (2,10) confirmed the boardroom is on the 11th floor.

 ### B. Solved Puzzles
 - **Solved: 5F Gate Puzzle:** The gates in the southern corridor are controlled by the player's X-coordinate in the northern corridor (Y=2).
 Standing at X=11-13 opens the western gates.
-Standing at X=14-16 opens the eastern gates.
+Standing at X=14-16 opens the eastern gates. **UPDATE:** The corridors are physically separated by permanent walls, so the gates only grant access to their respective segments.
+A teleporter must be used to cross between them.

 ### C. Open Puzzles & Hypotheses
 - **FAILED HYPOTHESIS (Attempt Count: 5+):** Randomly using teleporters to find a new path has failed.
 I am stuck in an isolated loop between segments of 4F, 6F, and 10F.